polettix/epan/README.md

     epan purge-obsoletes [-t|--target dirname]

     # "update" is also "add" and "install"
+    epan update
+       [-1|-m|--mailrc path]
+       [-2|-o|--output path]
+       [-3|-l|--modlist path]
+       [-t|--target dirname]
-    epan update [-t|--target dirname] Module1 [Module2...]
+       Module1 [Module2...]

 # EXAMPLES

-    # collects all what's needed to install Dancer somewhere
+    # collects all what's needed to install Template::Perlish somewhere
-    shell$ epan create -t dancer-stuff Dancer
+    shell$ epan create -t mymodules Template::Perlish

     # regenerate index in ./modules/02packages.details.txt.gz
-    shell$ epan idx -t dancer-stuff
+    shell$ epan idx -t mymodules

     # prints index on standard output, works on /path/to/minicpan
-    shell$ epan idx -o - -t /path/to/minicpan
+    shell$ epan index -o - -t /path/to/minicpan

 # DESCRIPTION

 This program helps you creating and managing an EPAN - a version of the CPAN that is trimmed down to your needs for installing specific stuff.

-To start with an example, suppose you have to install Dancer and a couple of its plugins in a machine that - for good reasons - is not connected to the Internet.
+To start with an example, suppose you have to install Mojolicious and a couple of its plugins in a machine that - for good reasons - is not connected to the Internet.
 It's easy to get the distribution files for Dancer and the plugins... but what about the dependencies?
 It can easily become a nightmare, forcing you to go back and forth with new modules as soon as you discover the need to install them.

 Thanks to [cpanm](https://metacpan.org/pod/cpanm), this is quite easier these days: it can actually do what's needed with a single command:

     # on the machine connected to the Internet or to a minicpan
     $ cpanm -L xxx --scandeps --save-dists dists \
-         Dancer Dancer::Plugin::FlashNote ...
+         Mojolicious Mojolicious::Plugin::Authentication IO::Socket::SSL ...

 which places all the modules in subdirectory `dists` (thanks to option `--save-dists`) with an arrangement similar to what you would expect from